Quincy Adeboyejo

-Quincy Oluwadare Adeboyejo (born May 26, 1995) is an American football wide receiver who is currently a free agent.
+Quincy Oluwadare Adeboyejo (born May 26, 1995) is an American former professional football wide receiver.
 He played college football at Ole Miss.

-High school career
+Early life

 Adeboyejo attended Cedar Hill High School, in Cedar Hill, Texas, where he played for the football team and ran track.
 He was a member of USA Football's Under-19 national team that competed at the 2013 International Bowl and was named as an Associated Press All-State honorable mention selection after recording 91 catches for 1,265 yards and 17 touchdowns as a senior.
-He helped lead Cedar Hill to the Texas Class 5A Division 2 State Championship game, losing to perennial state power Katy High School by a score of 35-24.
+He helped lead Cedar Hill to the Texas Class 5A Division 2 State Championship game, losing to perennial state power Katy High School by a score of 35–24.
 As a result of a successful high school career, he was rated as a four-star recruit, the 42nd ranked wide receiver in the nation, and the 43rd ranked recruit in the state of Texas by the Rivals.com recruiting service.
 He was rated as a three-star recruit by the Scout.com recruiting service, 247Sports.com, and ESPN.com.
 He committed to Ole Miss to play college football under head coach Hugh Freeze.